SLAC-ML/Badger/README.md

 There are several important properties here:

 - `variables`: The tunable variables provided by this environment.
-You could choose a subset of the variables as the desicion variables for the optimization in the routine config
+You could choose a subset of the variables as the desicion variables for the optimization in the routine config.
+The allowed ranges (in this case, 0 to 1) are shown behind the corresponding variable names
 - `observations`: The measurements provided by this environment.
 You could choose some observations as the objectives, and some other observations as the constraints in the routine config

 ### Run an optimization